mizhael-dev/MyRPG/extra_context/CombatSystemDesigner/20251115_New_design/20251116_APbased_design .md

     - `Distance` between 100cm to 140cm - attack hits
     - `Distance` =< 100cm - attack hits -> `Bind`
     - `Collision` if distance after move < 0, then 0.
 Resolve normally
+  - `StartDistance` combat starts with fencers 280cm apart
-  - `Movement cost`:
+  - `Movement`:
     - `MoveDistance`: 46-90cm,`MoveCost`=2, `Pause` = 1
     - `MoveDistance`: 0-45cm, `MoveCost`=1, `Pause` = 1
     - `MoveDistance`: 0-10cm, `MoveCost`=0, `Pause` = 0
-  - Each fencer has a `movement speed`, a maximal distance they can move (`moveIT`) in one `IT`.
+  - Each fencer has a `MoveSpeed`, a maximal distance they can move (`MoveIT`) in one `IT`.
     - `UserDistanceSelection`/`MoveSpeed`= `RoundUp(number of IT needed to complete move)`
     - UI will show how many TI will the move will take.
   - fencers move (use legs) and use arms (move sword) at the same time.
 Action time and move time moves in parralell:
-   - if the `moveIT` is equal or lower than the `actionIT`, then it doesn't add time to action
+   - if the `MoveIT` is equal or lower than the `ActionIT`, then it doesn't add time to action
    - if move takes more time than the action, overflow time will be added at the beginning of the action
    - move telegraph will be emited at the end of first `IT` in which move happened.
   -fencers always move at top speed (their life is on the line)
   - forward move starts time is calculated from the end of action so that the action benefit from forward momentum
   - backward move starts at the beginning of the action, wince it's a defensive move
   - attacks benefit from forward momentum
-  - fencers move is resolved at the same time as `globalIT` counts forward
+  - fencers move is resolved at the same time as `CurrentIT` counts forward

-#### Distance: Design and reality context
+#### Distance - Design and reality context

   1. **Out of Measure (Fuori Misura):** This is the preparatory range.
 At this distance, neither opponent can land a blow, even with maximal footwork, such as a jump or a step-lunge.
      ***Attacks don't make sense.
 Only preparatory actions, brief rest window, guard change, feint, forward/backward movement are permitted.
 Since no direct attacks are feasible, this zone emphasizes observation and resource banking.***

   2. **Wide Distance (Larga Misura, Zufechten):** Considered Out of Measure for most techniques, where a fencer might be over-reaching, makeing them vulnerable to counter-strikes.
 A hit is possible, but it requires substantial footwork, typically a committed step-lunge or a full passing step.
     ***Attacks initiated from this range are intrinsically **Dui Tempi (two-action) moves**, which necessitate a high AP cost and create a mandatory, exploitable vulnerability with Active Pause window for the opponent.***

   3. **One-step Distance (Zufechten):** A fencer can take a comfortable passing step forward to be in the correct measure to hit the opponent directly.
      **Primo Tempo (one-action) strikes**